mforets/escritoire/2020/References.md

 ### Older (< 2020) references

+- Schupp, S., & Ábrahám, E. (2018, April).
+Efficient dynamic error reduction for hybrid systems reachability analysis.
+In International Conference on Tools and Algorithms for the Construction and Analysis of Systems (pp. 287-302).
+Springer, Cham.

 - Althoff, M., & Frehse, G. (2016, December).
 Combining zonotopes and support functions for efficient reachability analysis of linear systems.
 In 2016 IEEE 55th Conference on Decision and Control (CDC) (pp. 7439-7446).
 IEEE.

 - Althoff, M., Stursberg, O., & Buss, M. (2010).
 Computing reachable sets of hybrid systems using a combination of zonotopes and polytopes.
 Nonlinear analysis: hybrid systems, 4(2), 233-249.

 - Girard, A., & Le Guernic, C. (2008, April).
 Zonotope/hyperplane intersection for hybrid systems reachability analysis.
 In International Workshop on Hybrid Systems: Computation and Control (pp. 215-228).
 Springer, Berlin, Heidelberg.

 ### Control